dirceu/dirceu.github.io/content/posts/2025-05-02-learning-with-llms.md

 I get my answer and then do a bit of back-and-forth to clarify things.
 This might go for a while!

-Every now and then I might do another brain dump or even restart the entire process if we went in a direction that doesn't seem particularly interesting or aligned with what I'm looking for (and at this point, o3 already helped me refine much more precisely what is it that I'm looking for).
+Every now and then I might do another brain dump or even restart the entire process if we went in a direction that doesn't seem particularly interesting or aligned with what I'm looking for (and at this point, o3 already helped me refine much more precisely what I'm looking for).

 #### Phase 3: Taking action